Home

 • In a small bowl, whisk together the dry ingredients of 2 ¾ cup all-purpose einkorn flour,1 tsp baking soda, and 1 tsp pink Himalayan salt

-• In a separate large bowl combine your wet ingredients- cream together the 1 cup organic butter melted,¾ cup organic brown sugar, ¾ cup evaporated sugar, and2 tsp organic vanilla extract.
+• In a separate large bowl combine your wet ingredients- cream together the 1 cup organic butter melted,¾ cup organic brown sugar, ¾ cup organic cane sugar, and2 tsp organic vanilla extract.
 Mix until light and fluffy.

 • Beat in the 2 large egg until well combined.